Sabkha: Dune field

 The floor of a continental sabkha is usually a hard-packed combination of sand, mud and salt.
 It is easy to walk or drive 4x4 vehicles across the dry, continental sabkha.
 However, after rains and flash-floods, the continental sabkha fill with shallow layers of water, and cannot be crossed until they dry out to form a new crust.
-When the ground is partly dried, a salt crust forms over soft mud or hollow cavities, and a vehicle will become stuck after breaking through the crust.
+When the ground is partly dried, a salt crust forms over soft mud or hollow cavities, and vehicles become stuck after breaking through the crust.

-Here are two current examples of dune fields being flooded.
-The first is not a desert, but a coastal dune field in the Amazon region, flooded by heavy rains.
-The second is a dry inland desert in the Gobi region, flooded by ground water from nearby mountains.